 Can I do this same project on tumblers and other blanks?

 So, will you make some photo mugs for your friends and family?
-These are basically the best gift ever!
+These are basically the best gifts ever!

-Custom projects like these are the number one reason I purchased a sublimation printer for myself.
+Custom projects like these are the number one reason I bought a sublimation printer.
 This is really the only way to make dishwasher-safe mugs with your own images.

 Now that you know how to print on mugs, I hope you will consider adding sublimation to your craft room and make a few photo mugs of your very own!